Employment Opportunities

 Current Seasonal Vacancies

-This team of two is responsible for training, retaining, and supporting close to 1,000 election day workers to run polling sites throughout the county on election day.
+This team of three is responsible for training, retaining, and supporting close to 1,000 election day workers to run polling sites throughout the county on election day.
 Team members must be able to interact with individuals from various backgrounds, as well as those with various learning styles.

 Customer Service Duties Include:

-• Serve as primary contact for election day workers, assist with election day assignments, training class schedules, reminders, and special requests
+• Serve as primary contact for election day workers, assist with election day assignments, training class schedules, reminders, and special requests.

-• Facilitating teamwork between poll workers
+• Facilitate teamwork between election workers

 • Identify and report difficulties or concerns to the Election Day Manager

-• Administrative and Training Duties Include:
+Administrative and Training Duties Include:

 • Assist election day workers with scheduling, polling locations changes, and required training classes